leanprover-community/blog/posts/basic-probabliity-in-lean.md

 ## Various probability definitions

-This section contains pointers to the Mathlib definitions for probability concepts.
+This section contains pointers to the Mathlib definitions for several probability objects.
 That list might be out of date when you read this!
 Look around in the [documentation](https://leanprover-community.github.io/mathlib4_docs/).